-- In the Matter of the Kenneth Charles Moore Trust – obtained over $600,000 recovery for spouse admitted from husband’s self-drafter estate planning documents, including their personal residence.
+- In the Matter of the Kenneth Charles Moore Trust – obtained over $600,000 recovery for spouse omitted from husband’s self-drafted estate planning documents, including their personal residence.

 John lives in San Francisco with his wife and two sons.
 Apart from his passion for the practice of law, John meditates, runs, and enjoys white-water rafting in Utah.